vladysor/SensEdu/docs/Library/Timers.md

 {: .warning }
 Avoid reusing occupied timers.
 Refere to [STM32H747 Reference Manual] to find free available timers.
 Be aware, future updates will assign dedicated timers to each ADC/DAC separately, which may occupy your custom timer.

+TODO: explain how frequency is set and what are the expected frequencies

 [STM32H747 Reference Manual]: https://www.st.com/resource/en/reference_manual/